The list of tips contains in brackets indices designating combinations

 - Nick Knouf: MAICGregator,

-2009: The Firefox Extension substitutes links and illustrations of academic
+2009: Via data mining the Firefox Extension substituted links and illustrations

-websites (universities and colleges) via data mining by external links
+of academic websites (universities and colleges) by external links and

-Furthermore the search for informations on trustees is supported ("Current
+Furthermore the search for informations on trustees was supported ("Current

 Alternative News").
-The website is receivable without alterations
+The unaltered website was receivable by a click